Wales Coast Path Menai Bridge to Aberdaron

 Day 8: Porthor (Oer) to Aberdaron.
 10 miles.
 (16 km)

 A steady climb over cliffs and moorland up to Mynydd Anelog Mountain and Mynydd Mawr with superb views over the entire Llŷn Peninsula.
 Bardsey Island will be in sight as you descend to the most westerly village on the peninsula, Aberdaron with the church of St. Hywyn’s overlooking the beach.

-If you would like longer mileages please view our 7 nights 6 days package.
+If you prefer shorter mileages please view our 8 night, 7 days walking package.